H7O/DB2RestAPI/README.md

 	"phone": "1234567890"
 }
 ```
-4. Send the request and you should see the following JSON respons:
+4. Send the request and you should see the following JSON response:
 ```json
 {
   "id": "b0b0b0b0-b0b0-b0b0-b0b0-b0b0b0b0b0b0",
   "name": "John Update 1",
   "phone": "1234567890",
   "active": 1
 }
 ```

 The response above shows the updated record.

-1. To see how the API works, change the `name` and/or `phone` properties in the request body and send the request again.
+5. To see how the API works, change the `name` and/or `phone` properties in the request body and send the request again.
 You should see a different response from the database.
-2. Try updating the same record multiple times.
+6. Try updating the same record multiple times.
-3. Try also updating a record that doesn't exist.
+7. Try updating a record that doesn't exist—you should get an HTTP 404 error.
-You should get an error message from the database saying that the record doesn't exist.
-The error should be returned to the client as HTTP error code 404 (not found error).

 Check the `/config/sql.xml` file for the `update_contact` node to see how the `id` parameter is used in the query.